-But despite its wide reach — the treaty now covers 474 million acres of wetlands in 160 countries — it always seems to get overshadowed in the U.S. by Groundhog Day, which also falls on Feb.
+But despite its wide reach — the treaty now covers 520 million acres of wetlands in more than 160 countries — it always seems to get overshadowed in the U.S. by Groundhog Day, which also falls on Feb.
 2 every year.

 The focus on celebrity rodents doesn't necessarily mean Americans are indifferent about World Wetlands Day, though.
 There's even some overlap: "Olentangy Olga," a muskrat mascot for Ohio State University's Olentangy River Wetland Research Park, is touted by the school as "Ohio State's answer to Punxsutawney Phil."